 Being a light in the world means following God’s lead in everything you do no matter how hard it is.
 Many of us fall because we lack the strength to stand our ground when faced with ungodly options.
 Pray and ask God to help you overcome the weaknesses that make you compromise your faith in the world.

 Living A Christian Life Do Not Take Your Eyes Off Jesus

 Peter was a bold disciple and one time he dared walk on water like Jesus.
 As long as he had his eyes on Jesus, he was on top of the water, but when his eyes were distracted by the strong winds, he began to sink (Matthew 14:27-31).
 Like Peter, when we keep our eyes on Jesus, we will overcome and thrive in the world although we are not of it.
 When we take our eyes off our Savior, we will drown in the depravity of the world.

-Embracing living as a christian in a secular world is possible when we make our relationship with God a priority.
+Embracing living for God in a secular world is possible when we make our relationship with God a priority.
 God’s grace is sufficient for every situation you go through.
 Remember to pray so that you will not fall into temptation because the flesh is weak but the spirit is willing.
 Let God’s Word guide you in everything you do, and be sure to obey what it says.
 The Bible is still relevant for the 21st century.
 Keep your focus on things above and not earthly things (Colossians 3:2) and you will live a successful Christian life in a secular world.